StudioAronaki/dgraph.net/README.md

 ### Connecting To Dgraph Cloud

-Use `DgraphCloudChannel.Create(ENDPOINT, API_KEY)` to create a GrpcChannel that connects to a Dgraph Cloud backend.
+Use `DgraphCloudChannel.Create` to create a GrpcChannel that connects to a Dgraph Cloud backend.

-`DgraphCloudChannel.Create()` can accept GraphQL or gRPC URIs from [Dgraph Cloud](https://cloud.dgraph.io/), but it will always connect via gRPC.
+`DgraphCloudChannel.Create` can accept GraphQL or gRPC URIs from [Dgraph Cloud](https://cloud.dgraph.io/), but it will always connect via gRPC.

 ```c#
 using Dgraph;